 Will I Get Jail Time for Car Insurance Fraud in California?

-When someone files a claim for car insurance benefits, the insurance company will conduct an investigation into the claim.
-If they determine that the claim was fraudulent, it will often report the claim to law enforcement as attempted fraud.
+When someone files a claim for car insurance benefits, the insurance company investigates it.
+If it determines that the claim is fraudulent, it often reports it to law enforcement as attempted fraud.

-Auto insurance fraud is defined under California Penal Code Sections 548 thru 551.
+Auto insurance fraud is defined under California Penal Code Sections 548 through 551.

-it's well known that car insurance fraud in one of the most common types of fraud in Los Angeles County.
+It's well known that car insurance fraud is one of the most common types in Los Angeles County.

-• You could face charges under Penal Code 548 PC if you damage or abandon your car on purpose with the specific intent to collect car insurance money.
+- You could face charges under Penal Code 548 PC if you intentionally damage or abandon your car with the intent to collect car insurance money.

-• Auto insurance fraud also includes a situation where somebody exaggerates the alleged damage on their vehicle, or they claim pre-existing damage.
+- Auto insurance fraud also includes a situation where somebody exaggerates the alleged damage on their vehicle or claims pre-existing damage.

 Auto insurance fraud in Los Angeles County has been a huge issue for insurance companies for decades.

-Any kind of false claim could result in a criminal prosecution if the insurance company decides it was made fraudulently.
-This includes claims for an auto collision, fire damage, stolen property, or any other claim for insurance benefits.
+Any false claim could result in a criminal prosecution if the insurance company decides it was made fraudulently.
+This includes claims for auto collision, fire damage, stolen property, or any other claim for insurance benefits.

-For more Information, our Los Angeles criminal defense lawyers are providing an overview below.
+Our Los Angeles criminal defense lawyers provide an overview below for more information.

 California Laws Related to Auto Insurance Fraud